rogue0137/practice/system_design/design_web_crawler.md

 # Web Crawler

+**Uses**

 Web crawlers are useful for accomplishing the following tasks.
-1. How search engines get their data (ex.
+- How search engines get their data (ex.
 Google, Baidu)
-2. Test web page links
+- Test web page links
-3. Monitor content or structure updates on a page
+- Monitor content or structure updates on a page
-4. Mirroring
+- Mirroring
     - mirroring: making a copy of a website
-5. Copyright infrigement checks
+- Copyright infrigement checks

+This specific solution does not attempt to address both the crawler AND a use case above.
+It is only attempting to address the crawler design.

-Here are the specific sections you will need to address in a web crawler system design interview.
+**Design Specifications Needed to Pass this Interview** Here are the specific sections you will need to address in a web crawler system design interview.
 1. [Ask questions](#ask-questions)
 2. [Functional Requirements](#functional-requirements)